 Low-impact exercise places a minimal amount of stress upon the joints in your knees, hips, and ankles.
 Unlike high-impact exercises such as running and CrossFit, low impact exercises are great for slowly building up strength and muscle endurance overtime, long-term weight loss, and building up your cardiovascular system.
 These are some helpful things you may need while on an Ocoee River rafting trip!

 These workouts place emphasis on skills such as balance, strength, stretching, and alignment.
-They are great for people who are overweight, elderly, pregnant or injured.
+They are especially great for people who are overweight, elderly, pregnant or injured.
 As we age, we can expect to experience a decrease in lean muscle mass over time.
 For pregnant women, low impact exercises can relieve discomfort and prepare your body for labor and delivery.
 If you suffer from chronic pain or bad joints, it may be tempting to halt exercising altogether, but in reality, this is just asking for reduced circulation and higher inflammation — this even more pain.

 Whether you’re simply wanting to take it easy or your circumstances prevent you from a high-intensity workout, low-impact outdoors activities are for anyone and everyone.
 They will help your mind as well as your body!

 If there’s one thing we have plenty of in this area, it’s water!
 Visit the Ocoee River, Hiwasse River, or even the Tennessee River, grab a kayak, and start paddling.
-If you practice proper form, kayaking plays upon the key muscles in your arms, back, and core.
+If you practice proper form, kayaking works the key muscles in your arms, back, and core.
 If you do it right, you can burn up to 400 calories in one hour.
 As an added bonus, the views on the river are SO much better than the views in your local gym.
 We’re sure.

 Walking is easily the most popular low-impact exercise.
 Especially recommended for the elderly, walking can be done outdoors to really engage the senses, appreciate the changing seasons, and receive your daily dose of vitamin D. If the weather is gross or too cold, you can even walk around your local mall.
 If it becomes too easy, you can always challenge yourself by walking up flights of stairs, a hill in your neighborhood, or even by adding hand weights.